Tony Grimaldi (businessman): Biography

 In 2013, Grimaldi joined the Cycling Industry Club’s Advisory Board network to support the work of the European Cyclists’ Federation.
 Together with Kevin Mayne, the CEO of Cycling Industries Europe, Grimaldi developed the network, thus becoming Founding President, into Cycling Industries Europe in 2018, a trade association for companies working in the cycling sector working towards a modal shift to active mobility and cycling in line with European Union’s commitment to become the first climate neutral continent by 2050.
 CIE was a contributing party in enabling the European Cycling Declaration, an EU initiative with the goal of doubling cycling in Europe.
 The declaration was ratified by EU transport ministers on 3 April 2024.
+In 2025, a merger of CIE with CONEBI (The Confederation of the European Bicycle Industry) into ECI (European Cycling Industry) was carried out, in order to unite all European cycling organisations under the same umbrella.
+In connection with the merger, Tony Grimaldi was also elected as chairman of ECI.
 Furthermore, Tony Grimaldi currently serves as Board member of the World Federation of the Sporting Goods Industry (WFSGI), a non-profit organisation who represents the interest of the sporting goods industry while also being the sole world authoritative body for the sports industry, officially recognized by the International Olympic Committee.

 Throughout his career, Tony Grimaldi’s core interest has been to improve public health in Europe through increased active mobility, something he described as the e-bike effect.

 Grimaldi has been recognised for his efforts to create new Swedish jobs and green jobs by moving Cycleurope’s bicycle production from foreign markets to Cycleurope’s factories in Varberg, Sweden and Vansbro, Sweden.